Nepal-France Relations

 Economic Cooperation

 Bilateral economic cooperation programme between Nepal and France commenced in February 1981 with the signing of the First Protocol amounting to French Franc 50 million loans to Nepal.
-Main areas of Nepal-France cooperation are national seismologic network, petroleum exploration, restructuring of Water Supply Corporation, Kavre Integrated Project and Gulmi and Arghakhanchi Rural Development Project, rehabilitation of airports, 'food for work', and others.
+Main areas of Nepal-France cooperation in the past were national seismologic network, petroleum exploration, restructuring of Water Supply Corporation, Kavre Integrated Project and Gulmi - Arghakhanchi Rural Development Project, rehabilitation of airports, 'food for work', and others.

 There is no significant bilateral official development cooperation from France at present.
 The French development cooperation to Nepal has now been entirely channelled through the EU and the UN.